Here you are, searching for how to be a great manager.

 - Rewards: pay the overtime, assign future high-visibility tasks, etc.

-- Coercion: pass the employee for promotions, “mobbing”, assigning unpleasant tasks, etc.
+- Coercion: pass the employee for promotions, “mobbing”, assigning tasks that are humiliating or disempowering etc.

 - Expertise: reports attend because the manager recommends it, and they trust him because he’s an expert (ie.: he says it, so it must be good)